-Phase I will be implemented in Summer 2012.
-It will focus on cleaning up the site to prepare it for future phases and generally increase the visibility of the historic raceway, and extend the trail system, all at a relatively low cost.
+Phase I focused on cleaning up the site to prepare it for future phases and generally increase the visibility of the historic raceway, and extend the trail system, all at a relatively low cost.
+Phase I work included:

 - Lawn seeding and tree planting